shijithpk/music-discovery/README.md

 ## Further customization

 (This section won't have much handholding.
-You'll have to get your hands dirty and figure things out on your own!)
+You'll have to get your hands dirty and figure things out on your own here!)

-Right now the updates are done in such a way that tracks added last week are removed and fresh tracks are put in its place.
-But you can also modify the script to ensure the previous week's playlist isn't wiped clean, and new tracks this week just get added to the top of the playlist. [further_ideas_1.py](further_ideas_1.py) will give you an idea of how to implement that.
+Right now the updates are done in such a way that tracks added last week are removed and fresh tracks come in its place.
+But you can also modify the script to ensure the previous week's playlist isn't wiped clean, and new tracks this week just get added to the top of the playlist. [further_ideas_1.py](further_ideas_1.py) will give you an idea of how to implement this.

 Now the thing is there's a limit of 10,000 songs for a Spotify playlist.
-How [further_ideas_1.py](further_ideas_1.py) gets over it is by deleting the oldest songs as soon as the song-count nears 10,000.Another thing you could do is create a new playlist and start adding songs to that. [further_ideas_2.py](further_ideas_2.py) will show you how to automate that.
+How [further_ideas_1.py](further_ideas_1.py) gets over it is by deleting the oldest songs as soon as the song-count nears 10,000.

+Another thing you could do is create a new playlist and start adding songs to that. [further_ideas_2.py](further_ideas_2.py) will show you how to automate that.

-Some of the playlists you're aggregating, some of them might stop getting updates after some time.
-You can use email to get notified when that happens.[further_ideas_2.py](further_ideas_2.py) has an implementation of this, it shows me the last updated date for each playlist (see a screenshot below of the mail I get).
+Some of the playlists you're aggregating, they might stop getting updates after a while.
+You can use email to keep track of this. [further_ideas_2.py](further_ideas_2.py) has an implementation of this, it tells me when each playlist was updated last (see a screenshot below of the mail I get).

 ![Screenshot of email](https://i.imgur.com/mDGhrMf.png)